 What to disinfect

 As I started this extra cleaning step, I realized just how many surfaces would benefit from disinfection.
-Doorknobs and handles, countertops and desktops, phones and remotes.
+Doorknobs and handles, for example, along with countertops and desktops, phones and remotes.
 So I thought it might be helpful to gather a list of things that both most need to be disinfected — and that may be forgotten.

 Here’s my checklist: